msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 The use of multiple spaces requires us to apply a sequence of transformations to obtain the final (screen) position.
 However, they make it easier to selectively update any of the transform matrices.
 For example, if a 3D scene contains multiple cameras, and we want to give the user the ability to switch between them, then we only need to update the view matrix and can keep the rest.

 The matrix that transforms a point defined in an object's local frame to a point in the world frame is called the **model** matrix, and it's obtained the same way we constructed the `transform` matrix in the previous chapter.
 The matrix that moves points in the world frame to the camera's local frame is called the **view** matrix.
 The process to construct a view matrix is a bit different because of how we represent a camera in computer graphics.
 Unlike object, world and view spaces, clip space does not define a coordinate frame — it defines a bounded volume.
-The coordinates in the clip space are only meaningful relative to the $w$ component, and their values are bounded by it.
+The coordinates in the clip space are only meaningful relative to the _w_ component, and their values are bounded by it.
 The matrix that transforms view space to clip space is called the **projection** matrix.
 Once everything is in clip space, an operation called **perspective division** maps clip space to NDC space.

 ## Camera

 View space can be defined as the camera's coordinate frame.
-GLM provides `glm::lookAt` to calculate the view matrix, which accepts three inputs: `eye` (camera position in world space), `center` (target position in world space), and `up` (positive $y$ direction in world space).
-GLM internally calculates a **forward** ($z$) vector by subtracting the camera position from the target position.
-Then, it obtains a **right** ($x$) vector by taking the cross product of the forward and up vectors.
-Because the provided up vector might not be orthogonal to both the forward and right vectors, GLM calculates a local **up** ($y$) vector by taking the cross product of these two vectors.
+GLM provides `glm::lookAt` to calculate the view matrix, which accepts three inputs: `eye` (camera position in world space), `center` (target position in world space), and `up` (positive _y_ direction in world space).
+GLM internally calculates a **forward** (_z_) vector by subtracting the camera position from the target position.
+Then, it obtains a **right** (_x_) vector by taking the cross product of the forward and up vectors.
+Because the provided up vector might not be orthogonal to both the forward and right vectors, GLM calculates a local **up** (_y_) vector by taking the cross product of these two vectors.
 The final three direction vectors with the camera at the origin constitute a new coordinate frame.

 ```cpp
 static constexpr glm::vec3 WORLD_UP = glm::vec3(0.0f, 1.0f, 0.0f);